-To start collecting email addresses, gate your free resource (a.k.a., hide it behind a sign up page that requires an email address—you can do this for free with Teachable!) and drive traffic to your page.
+To start collecting email addresses, gate your free resource (aka hide it behind a sign up page that requires an email address) and drive traffic to your page.
 There are dozens of ways to increase website traffic and build a list, but one method is by using forums like Quora.
 On Quora, people ask questions of all types.

-Of course, using a lead magnet and Quora aren’t the only ways to build your email list (the options are infinite) but those are my favorites.
+Of course, using a lead magnet and Quora aren’t the only ways to build your email list (the options are infinite) but those are some creator favorites.
 Here’s a more complete guide to growing your email list.

 Building your social media following